ak-1344/Birthday-3d/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/ak-1344/Birthday-3d)

 1. Click the "Deploy" button above
-2. Configure environment variables in Vercel dashboard
+2. Edit `src/data.ts` with your personalization before deployment
-3. Add your photos to the repository before deployment
+3. Add your photos to `src/assets/` in the repository before deployment

 ### Deploy to Netlify

 1. Fork this repository
+2. Edit `src/data.ts` with your personalization
+3. Add your photos to `src/assets/`
-2. Connect your fork to Netlify
+4. Connect your fork to Netlify
-3. Set environment variables in Netlify dashboard
-4. Deploy!
+5. Deploy!

 ### Deploy to GitHub Pages